47degrees/sbt-microsites/docs/src/main/tut/docs/publish-with-travis.md

 ```

-Finally, add the encrypted file to your git
+Finally, add the encrypted file to your git:

 ```
 $ git add travis-deploy-key.enc